Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 It's up two bucks now.

-Yeah, it's up from a buck thirty.
+Yeah, it's up from $1.30.

-And the uh one school is skipping classes on Mondays to save, you know, the four-day school week, which is going to put those kids at home with the parents, which is the last place the parents want them to be during the school year.
+And one school is skipping classes on Mondays to save, you know, the four-day school week, which is going to put those kids at home with the parents, which is the last place the parents want them to be during the school year.

 It's amazing how tough we are making it on our kids.

-And I don't know what's happening to us as a country.
+I don't know what's happening to us as a country.

-Why the having do you know what?
+You're having, you know what?

-Because the economy is such that parents can't afford new duds this year.
+Our kids are having to wear last year's back-to-school clothes because the economy is such that parents can't afford new duds this year.

 They're having to walk a little further to the bus stop because the schools are using less gas and the bus routes are not as extensive.